labd/go-commercelayer-sdk/README.md

 # Go Commercelayer SDK

-This projects provides several clients to connect with the Commercelayer apis.
+This projects provides an API client to connect with the Commercelayer apis.

-# Clients
+# Documentation
 -  [api](./api/README.md)

 # Development
-- `make tools/openapi-generator-cli`
-- `make generate`
+- `make`